ooyala/immunity/README.markdown

-**Note that Immunity is a work in progress and not yet in production use.**
+**Note that Immunity is a work in progress and not yet in production use.
+It still has Ooyala-specific elements to the code.**

 Immunity System
 ===============